Zoom on the Generac XC8000E

 The Generac XC8000E's engine, 426 cc Generac G-Force (opens in a new tab) 4-stroke, fueled by gasoline, can deliver 120/240V.
 It provides a running wattage of 8000W and reaches a peak wattage of 10000W.

-The XC8000E can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.77 GPH), due to its fuel capacity of 8.5 gallons.
+With a full tank, the XC8000E can operate for around 11 hours at 50% load (fuel consumption around 0.77 GPH), thanks to its fuel capacity of 8.5 gallons.

-As the XC8000E produces a clean sine wave, with a <5% Total Harmonic Disruption (THD), sensitive electronics may be plugged in the AC outlets safely.
+The XC8000E generates a clean sine wave: providing <5% Total Harmonic Disruption (THD), delicate electronics can be plugged in its AC outlets safely.

 The full GFCI control panel features the upcoming 6 AC outlets:

 Even if this Generac generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
-Besides, because the XC8000E is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+Besides, as the XC8000E holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 260 lbs.
-However, this lack of maneuverability is compensated by its wheel kit (⌀10") and its folding handle, with which you can conveniently shift it, once it's on the ground.
+Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

 A lift hook, which is on the top of the frame, serves as an extra safety feature for the transport, unloading and loading of the device.

 The Generac XC8000E is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Generac XC8000E versus other generators